runtimeverification/k/k-distribution/k-tutorial/1_basic/04_disambiguation/README.md

 # Lesson 1.4: Disambiguating Parses

-In this lesson you will learn how to disambiguate a grammar by using K's built-in features, rather than _artificial_ operators such as brackets.
+In this lesson you will learn how to use K's built-in features to transform an ambiguous grammar into an unambiguous one that expresses the intended AST.
 You will learn how to define a precedence order on operators and associativity directions for them.